No-Hearing Hearings

 No-Hearing Hearings (2006) is the title of a study published by Professor Mark P. Denbeaux of the Center for Policy and Research at Seton Hall University School of Law, his son Joshua Denbeaux, and prepared under his supervision by research fellows at the center.
 It was released on October 17, 2006.
 It is one of a series of studies on the Guantanamo Bay detention center, the detainees, and government operations that the Center for Policy and Research has prepared based on Department of Defense data.

-The study analyzes the Combatant Status Review Tribunals (CSRT's) for 393 detainees held on Guantánamo Bay from 2004 to 2005.
+The study analyzes the Combatant Status Review Tribunals (CSRTs) for 393 detainees held on Guantánamo Bay from 2004 to 2005.
 The study is notable as the first documentation that the OARDEC convened multiple Tribunals for some captives when their original Tribunals determined they should not have been classified as enemy combatants.
 It generally gained a finding of enemy combatant status on the second hearing, but some panels resisted.

 The Denbeaux represent two detainees at Guantánamo Bay.